 Under California law, a spouse can seek reimbursement in divorce for one or both of the following:

-- If separate property added to the shared marital property.
+- If their separate property added to the shared marital property.

-- If community property contributed to the separate property of one spouse.
+- If community property contributed to the value of the separate property of one spouse.

 Courts use Moore Marsden to calculate how much of a stake one spouse has in the property in question.
 Much like child support, it follows a rigid formula.
 You fill in the variables and a number comes out.
 Not a lot of wiggle room.

 Take a look at the worksheet below to see what goes into the process.
 You can also go here to find a Moore Marsden calculator.
 The number you come up with is not a set-in-stone, legally binding figure.
 It may, however, give you an idea of what to expect if you find yourself in this situation.

 This is a complicated formula that plays out something like homework.
-You have to account for the purchase price, down payment, increases in value, what was paid before marriage, what was paid after, and more factors.
-The process becomes even messier if you refinanced the mortgage or made significant improvements to the home.
+You have to account for the purchase price, down payment, increases in value, what was paid before marriage, what was paid after, and additional factors.
+The process becomes even messier if you refinance the mortgage or make significant improvements to the home.